chriscanipe/multiline-tooltips/README.md

 })
 ```

-4) Pass the data values (Ex.: date and unemployment rate) to the tooltip as html
+4) Pass the data values (Ex.: date and unemployment rate) to the tooltip as html.
+(Notice we're using the Moment.js library here to format our dates for display):
 ```
 var displayDate = moment(d.date).format("MMM.
 YYYY");
 var displayVal = d.rate+"%";